wikimedia/operations-debs-trafficserver/doc/admin/configuring-cache.en.rst

 -  Partition the cache by reserving cache disk space for specific protocols and origin servers/domains: refer to `Partitioning the Cache`_.
 -  Delete all data in the cache: refer to `Clearing the Cache`_.
+-  Override cache directives for a requested domain name, regex on a url, hostname or ip, with extra filters for time, port, method of the request (and more).
+ATS can be configured to never cache; always cache; ignore no-cache directives, etc. These are configured in :file:`cache.config`.

 The RAM Cache
 =============